See below. There is an official record of speakers and comments in text format.

-More than 20 people appeared at a recent public meeting on the future of Fenella Hall, near Alderville, as Alnwick Haldimand Township councillors listened.
+More than 20 people spoke at a recent public meeting on the future of Fenella Hall, near Alderville, as Alnwick Haldimand Township councillors listened.

 A range of questions and pleas were presented to politicians as community members, many from the area, sought to keep the facility open.